 Through the engraving process, the laser vaporizes a thin layer of the material to create a tracking code.
-This is done by sending a highly localized laser pulses onto your part.
+This is done by sending a highly localized laser pulse onto your part.

 Instead of creating a micro-surface that is raised above the material, laser engraving digs into the material.
 The engraving depth can reach up to 500 microns.

 - Your part is made of steel or aluminum

 - You want marks with maximum durability

 - You need to integrate laser marking before abrasive treatments, including shotblasting and sandblasting.

 In the following video, black marks are created through deep laser engraving and the white background through etching.

 Why Do You Need Laser Etching & Laser Engraving?

 If you’ve tracked parts with dot peening, inkjet printing or printed labels in the past, you know that these marking technologies come with important maintenance and consumable costs.
 In addition, you’ve probably had to deal with inconsistent results due to an unreliable marking system.

 How Etching and Engraving Solve Those Issues